-This month’s main range audio is the rather Douglas Adams-y titled “The High Price of Parking”, though the actually story is less Adams-y, though very few if any story is… Anywho!
+This month’s main range audio is the rather Douglas Adams-y titled “The High Price of Parking”, though the actually story is less Adams-y, though very few if any story are… Anywho!
 It’s a fun story in places, but also a pretty generic one, once you get past some of the sillier story beats and setting, it’s pretty run of the mill stuff.
 Ah well… Let’s take a closer look!

 The planet Dashrah is a world of exceptional beauty.
 Historical ruins; colourful skies; swirling sunsets…